The Kingdom Whole Gathering

 The Whole Gathering is made up of those who meet in House Gatherings of a certain location.
 The name comes from two scriptures:

-Whole is found in 1 Corinthians 14'23: "... if the whole Ekklesia of Christ comes together in one place".
+Whole is found in 1 Corinthians 14'23: "... if the whole Ekklesia of Christ (Assembly of Called-Out Ones) comes together in one place ...".

 Gathering is found in 2 Thessalonians 2'1: "Now, brethren, concerning the coming of our Lord Jesus Christ and our gathering together to Him".

-It's a reminder of Saints being called out of the world and gathering together "... till He comes" (1 Corinthians 11'26).
+Basically it is a reminder that Saints are called out of the world to meet together till Jesus comes (1 Corinthians 11'26).